 - Pay one-year Inv’s membership fee for each application

-Regarding this issue, at the first step, IFIA members office must be received their inventor’s application from their country then the IFIA official members shall be notified to the IFIA Secretariat by sending their inventors list (at least fifteen requests) and transfer one year each applicant fee to the IFIA bank account, Then IFIA office shall take the necessary steps to issue a one-year Inv’s membership certificate to qualified inventors, finally, IFIA members dedicate the Inv. certificate (Electronic version) to its inventors.
+Regarding this issue, at the first step, IFIA members office must be received their inventor’s application from their country then the IFIA official members shall be notified to the IFIA Secretariat by sending their inventors list (at least fifteen requests) and transfer one year each application fee to the IFIA bank account, Then IFIA office shall take the necessary steps to issue an Inv’s membership certificate to qualified inventors, finally, IFIA members dedicate the Inv. certificate (Electronic version) to its inventors.

 About JAS of Ukraine